hyprwm/hyprland-wiki/content/Plugins/Development/Getting-Started.md

 Clone the Hyprland source code to a subdirectory, in our example `MyPlugin/Hyprland`.
 Run
-`cd Hyprland && make all && sudo make installheaders && cd ..`.
+`cd Hyprland && make debug && sudo make installheaders && cd ..`.

 Now that you have the Hyprland sources set up, you can either start from scratch if you know how, or take a look at some simple plugins in the